 What is the difference?

 In our projects we do not plant trees, but we re-grow trees and support new, naturally occurring sprouts to grow big.
 There used to be many trees within our project areas in Africa.
 Most of them have been cut down in the past to be used as firewood, timber, for charcoal production or to make room for agriculture.
-We teach the farmers in our projects a specific technique which helps them to bring back these felled trees and support naturally occurring sprouts to survive.
-This technique is called Farmer Managed Natural Regeneration (FMNR), or as we like to call it: Kisiki Hai, which means ‘living stump’ in Swahili.
+We teach the farmers in our projects a specific technique which helps them to bring back these felled trees and help naturally occurring sprouts to survive.
+This technique is called Farmer Managed Natural Regeneration (FMNR), or as we like to call it: Kisiki Hai, which means living stump in Swahili.